carlsonn415/Startup-Gauge/docs/ARCHITECTURE.md

 ## System Overview

-Business Viability Calculator is a serverless SaaS application built on AWS infrastructure with a Next.js frontend and API layer.
+Startup Gauge is a serverless SaaS application built on AWS infrastructure with a Next.js frontend and API layer.
 The system combines real-time AI analysis with asynchronous document processing for enhanced market research.

 **Core Components:**
 - **Next.js App** - SSR React application with API routes